Day0Dreamer/TemporaryRepo/docs/index.rst

 ..
-Digitale ESA documentation master file, created by sphinx-quickstart.
+Digital ISA documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Digitale ESA's documentation!
+Welcome to Digital ISA's documentation!
 ======================================================================

 .. toctree::